tklammsteiner/fromwastetofeed/projects.markdown

 #### From Waste to Feed: Waste Products as a Source of Protein-rich Feedstuff
 **Funding source**: Austrian Science Fund (FWF) | [**Grant link**](https://pf.fwf.ac.at/en/research-in-practice/project-finder/31609)

-**Project description**: The aim of this project was to establish a Black Soldier Fly laboratory population at the Department of Microbiology, University of Innsbruck.
+**Project description**: The aim of this project was to establish a black soldier fly laboratory population at the Department of Microbiology, University of Innsbruck.
 Subsequently, various experiments to improve small-scale rearing were conducted.
 Particular focus was put on dietary treatments for larvae and their impact on the gut microbiome as well as finding optimal light sources for adult mating and oviposition.

 **Publications**:
 * Klammsteiner et al. (2021): Impact of processed food (canteen and oil wastes) on the development of black soldier fly (*Hermetia illucens*) larvae and their gut microbiome functions. *Front Microbiol*, 12, 619112.